 Heb.
 6:13-17 For when God made a promise to Abraham, since he had no one greater by whom to swear, he swore by himself, 14 saying, “Surely I will bless you and multiply you.”
 15 And thus Abraham, having patiently waited, obtained the promise.
 16 For people swear by something greater than themselves, and in all their disputes an oath is final for confirmation.
 17 So when God desired to show more convincingly to the heirs of the promise the unchangeable character of his purpose, he guaranteed it with an oath,

 The fact that God made an oath to Abraham about the fulfillment of the promises did not diminish from the obligation of Abraham and his posterity to obey and uphold the covenant of the Lord.
-But it did mean that God was set to fulfill His promises to Abraham, He swore by Himself and there was no way that He, as the Sovereign ruler of all, could let His promises fall to the ground.
+But it did mean that God was set to fulfill His promises to Abraham.
+He swore by Himself and there was no way that He, as the Sovereign ruler of all, could let His promises fall to the ground.
+Even when Israel was unfaithful, God would punish them and then restore them because of His promise to Abraham.